Knysna: European settlement

-The next major settler in Knysna was Captain Thomas Henry Duthie, who married Caroline, George Rex’s daughter, and bought a portion of the Uitzigt farm from his father-in-law which Rex had named Belvidere.
+The next major settler in Knysna was Captain Thomas Henry Duthie, who married Caroline, George Rex's daughter, and bought a portion of the Uitzigt farm from his father-in-law which Rex had named Belvidere.
 The construction of a small Norman-style church was commissioned by Duthie on his property, and was consecrated in 1855.
-The settlement’s population grew slowly, and Englishmen such as Henry Barrington and Lt.
+The settlement's population grew slowly, and Englishmen such as Henry Barrington and Lt.
 Col. John Sutherland, who established the settlement of Newhaven on a portion of purchased land, settled in the area.
 At the time, Knysna was a field cornetcy of Plettenberg Bay within the Magisterial Division of George.
 In 1858, Knysna became a separate Magisterial Division, new stores and accommodation facilities were opened, and Knysna became the new commercial centre of the region.

 On their way to New Zealand, the Thesen family who were travelling from Norway fancied the little hamlet of Knysna so much that they decided to stay, bringing with them their knowledge of commerce and sailing.
 Soon, timber was being exported to the Cape from the vast areas of forest surrounding Knysna, and a steam sawmill and small shipyard were established.
 Later, these were relocated to Paarden Island, later known as Thesen's Island.

 Millwood Gold Rush

 In 1878, an important discovery was made in the area.
 A gold nugget was found in the Karatara River, near Ruigtevlei.
 Soon fortune hunters from all over the world arrived at the Millwood Forest in search of gold, and Millwood grew into a bustling town.
 Millwood was declared a gold field, the first in South Africa.
 However, soon not enough gold was being recovered to sustain a growing town, and the mining industry in the area collapsed.
 Some miners relocated to Knysna, bringing their little homes with them.
-One of the houses, known as 'Millwood House', now functions as a museum.
+One of the houses, known as "Millwood House", now functions as a museum.

 Amalgamation and timber industry

 By 1880 over 1000 people had settled in Knysna.
-In 1882, the settlements of Newhaven, Melville and the "wedge" of land between the two villages were amalgamated to form the municipality of 'The Knysna', named after the Knysna River.
+In 1882, the settlements of Newhaven, Melville and the "wedge" of land between the two villages were amalgamated to form the municipality of "The Knysna", named after the Knysna River.

 Knysna's timber industry peaked when George Parkes arrived from Britain and saw the opportunity to use the hardwoods of the Knysna Forest for export to elsewhere in the country, and even overseas.
 He established the Knysna Forest Company, later renamed Geo.
 Parkes and Sons Ltd., which is still trading to this day.

 2017 Knysna fire

-On June 7, 2017, fueled by strong winds from a severe storm - the Cape Storm of 2017- coming in from the west, a fire swept through the town and surrounding areas.
-Killing 9 as a direct result of the fires and another 2 indirectly and displacing around 10,000 people from all walks of life.
-Initially reported as arson, the cause of the fire was later revealed to have been arson.
+On 7 June 2017, fuelled by strong winds from a severe storm - the Cape Storm of 2017- coming in from the west, a fire swept through the town and surrounding areas.
+Killing nine as a direct result of the fires and another two indirectly and displacing around 10,000 people from all walks of life.
+Initially reported as arson, the cause of the fire was later revealed to have been lightning.